msmielak/moonlit_1/README.md

 Particularly usefull in determining preference towards high or low illumination levels in different temporal scales (night, lunar cycle, seasons, years)

 __This is an early release  and fuctionalities might change.
-This package is currently pending a peer-review and detailed desctription will be available soon__
+This package is currently pending a peer-review and detailed desctription will be available after it is published__

 To date following functionalities have been implemented: